cyber-carpentry/group1-machine-learning-project/README.md

 ### Hands-on Instructions for Running Docker Images

-1. Log-on to a machine that is prepared with Dockerhub.
+1. Log-on to a machine that is prepared with Docker Hub.
 It can be your own computer, a Jetstream instance or other virtual machine.
 If you use a Jetstream instance, a medium sized instance of Ubuntu 18.04 Devel and Docker v1.22 is suggested.

-2. From the command line interface, docker pull the image from DockerHub (see below for image descriptions).
+2. From the command line interface, docker pull the image from Docker Hub (see below for image descriptions).

  `$ docker pull <image>`